 Today, we’ll cover everything you need to know about both of the main types of welding.
 We’ll start with what each of these actually are, before moving on to when each of them is commonly used.

-Finally, we’ll explore some common myths about MIG and TIG welding to separate the truth from the lies.
+Finally, we’ll explore some common myths about MIG welding vs TIG welding to separate the truth from the lies.

 Let’s jump right in.

-What is the Difference Between MIG and TIG Welding?
+What is the Difference Between MIG Welding vs TIG Welding?

-To understand the basic differences between TIG welding and MIG welding, it’s best to start with a clear definition of each:
+To understand the basic differences between and MIG welding, it’s best to start with a clear definition of each:

-• TIG welding also known as tungsten inert gas.
+- TIG welding also known as tungsten inert gas.
 Instead of a wire, TIG welders use a non-combustible electrode to create the arc.
 Where the arc meets the welding surface, a welding pool forms.
 The operator then feeds a thin filler wire into this pool to create the join.
 TIG welders always use an external shielding gas.
+Both MIG and TIG welding processes rely on a welding torch to control the electrode and shielding gas, with each type having its own specific design and cooling methods.

 By contrast, TIG welding is often preferred for high quality welding, such as aerospace, due to its focus on quality rather than quantity.
 It is ideal for thin sheet materials, especially nonferrous metals.